Market Bullets® Thursday, April 10, 2025: Pre-Dawn

 North of Prescott, Washington

-The weekly chart is a more sedate way to view trends than the daily; maybe the best low-noise perspective for trend-following.
-The present pattern has become dependent on a month-long flat support-price zone around $5.14 - $5.28, the failure of which would open a trap-door to long-term lower price zones.
+The weekly chart is a comparatively calm and rational way to view trends than the daily, and maybe the best low-noise perspective for trend-following.
+The present pattern (and the trade) has become dependent on a 40-Week-long flat support-price zone around $5.14 - $6.17, the failure of which would open a trap-door to long-term lower price zones.
+In the last 91 weeks, there has been one (1) 5-week period ventured above $6.17 to $7.20 in the spring of 2024, which promptly reverted to the mean at $5.80.

 When in doubt, a reversion to the mean is always a decent blind bet.
-The only question is not if it will happen but when.
-Sometimes it takes quite a while, although at present the price is within 20 cents of the 78-week mean.
+The only question is not if it will happen, but when.
+Sometimes it takes quite a while, although at present the price is within 15 cents of the 91-week mean.

-Achieving the target range above would be a marketing opportunity, especially if the price gets there and then begins to falter.
-Contra-trend bounces like the one potentially underway may offer tradable movements, but trading against the established market trend carries extra risk.
-The main trend channel is still negative.
+Achieving the targets each represent a marketing opportunity, especially if the price gets there and then begins to falter.
+Contra-trend bounces may offer tradable movements, but trading against the established market trend carries extra risk.
+The main trend channel is still flat to negative.

 This chart updated end-of-day only

-Comment as of Thursday Sep 5, 2024 Click Here for Paris Milling Wheat Futures
+Comment as of Friday March 21, 2025 Click Here for Paris Milling Wheat Chart

 “Its the 70th year in a row of unusual weather!’ - Winston Mader (1930 - 2016)